This section showcases the results of the risk assessment methodology and analyses the results for each of the currencies considered.

 sETH Counterparty Risk: C-

-Despite being built on a decentralized infrastructure, some security reports have highlighted undocumented functions in the Synthetix contracts that might present a security risk.
+Despite being built on a decentralised infrastructure, some security reports have highlighted undocumented functions in the Synthetix contracts that might present a security risk.
 These functions could allegedly give permission to the project maintainers to manipulate or withdraw the liquidity available within the Synthetix contracts, as well as manipulate user data (balances, debts).

 sETH Market Risk: D

-Right now, there isn’t much any liquidity available for sETH on centralized markets.
+Right now, there isn’t much any liquidity available for sETH on centralised markets.
 Most of its use comes from the Synthetix exchange, with pretty limited DeFi usage.
 The market capitalisation also remains small.
 As a derivative of ETH, sETH holds the same volatility, being rather volatile in the last year.

 Mid July to end of August 2020 has sustained extreme growth for Aave both in terms of the balance of assets within the protocol as well as the price of those assets.